-This course addresses the significance of reading ability and study skills throughout the secondary school curriculum.
-The emphasis is on identifying sources of difficulties experienced by secondary school students in reading and learning from instructional materials.
+This course addresses the significance of reading ability and study skills throughout the middle and secondary school curriculum.
+The emphasis is on identifying sources of difficulties experienced by middle and secondary school students in reading and learning from instructional materials.
 General strategies for learning from textbooks are examined as well as study skills and specific strategies for dealing with text materials from particular content areas.
 Students will implement ESOL strategies in planning and presenting lessons.
-In addition to class meetings, at least 10 hours of clinical experience are required.
+In addition to class meetings, at least 10 hours of field experience are required.